 - Nitrate medicines—to quickly open blood vessels and improve blood flow to heart muscle.

 - Beta-blockers and/or angiotensin-converting enzyme (ACE) inhibitors—to decrease the workload on the heart.

 - Anti-anxiety medicine

 A heart attack can be a major life event.
-It is common for people to experience depression after having a heart attack.
+It is common for people to have depression after a heart attack.
 Therapy and medicine can help to manage these challenges.

 - Manage long-term conditions that can affect the heart.
 This includes high blood pressure, diabetes, and high cholesterol.

-- Explore heart attack.
+- What is a heart attack?
 National Heart Lung and Blood Institute website.
-Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/heartattack.
-Accessed September 14, 2020.
+Available at: https://www.nhlbi.nih.gov/health/heart-attack.